a white background with a few lines on it

 Nope!

-I am proud I practice Functional Medicine and help women heal their gut and balance their hormones in a natural way using diet, supplements and lifestyle.
+I am proud I practice Functional Medicine and help women heal their gut and balance their hormones in a natural way using diet, supplements and lifestyle changes.
 But in some cases, medication (including antibiotics) is necessary and life-saving.

 I recently got the flu and it started to turn into pneumonia.
 Pneumonia can be life-threatening, so I swallowed my pride and took antibiotics.